Get a free, no obligation personal loan quote with rates as low as 9.90%

 What is a consumer statement?

 If the credit bureau cannot verify the information that you’ve disputed, you can legally add a consumer statement to your credit report to explain your situation.
 This consumer statement is a short 800-character note that can be attached to the item that you disputed.
-Any future organizations that pull your credit report will be able to read this consumer statement.
-It will remain on your credit report for 6 years, but you may request that it be removed at any time.
+Any future organizations that pull your credit report will be able to read this consumer statement, which will remain on your credit report for 6 years (unless you remove it).

 Can errors on my credit report affect my credit scores?